Moosa-24/Moosa-24/README.md

 # Moosa Akoodie - Software Developer

-Welcome to my GitHub!
-I'm Moosa Akoodie, an aspiring software developer passionate about creating innovative solutions and diving into new technologies.
-This is where I showcase my projects and skills.
+Hi, I'm Moosa Akoodie, an aspiring software developer passionate about creating innovative solutions and diving into new technologies.

 ## Skills